Reviews for Birdie

 Music for Wolfe is both a spiritual and philosophical outlet.
 Her voice has a fluid, lilting quality that makes everything she sings uniquely her own.
 BIRDIE was a long time coming, and it's an auspicious debut by a mature artist that is well worth the wait.

-BIRDIE will be available in stores and online everywhere on November 15, 2018.
+BIRDIE is available in stores and online everywhere.

 A debut album from a charismatic new singer.
 Ada Bird Wolfe started her career on the West Coast.
 She captured the attention of jazz fans with the [series] “Giant Shoulders,” which began in 2016, featuring music by Monk, Mingus, Miles, Coltrane and other jazz giants.

 The album is an interesting mix of well known jazz masterpieces along with two recent pop hits by Melody Gardot (track 5) and Amy Winehouse (track 9).

 Ms. Wolfe’s deep voice gives depth and dimension to the songs.
 With her unique singing and interpretation, we can expect much from her in the future.